 Fee Waiver: In cases of financial hardship, the application fee may be waived.
 If you have been granted a waiver of the LSAT or CAS fee by the Law School Admissions Council, please provide a photocopy of that approval letter with your application for admission.
 Your application fee to Western New England University School of Law will then be waived automatically.
 Details about obtaining a LSAT or CAS fee waiver are included in the LSAT/CAS Registration and Information Book or at www.lsac.org.
+If you believe that your individual circumstances warrant a fee waiver, you may also request one directly from the Admissions Office via email at email@example.com.

 Applying to Western New England University